flistell/ansible-logs-view/README.md

 1. Navigate to a task using arrow keys
 2. Press `Enter` or `Space` to expand the selected task
-3. View full raw task text in the separate details panel at the bottom
+3. View full raw task text in the separate details panel at the bottom (fixed to 1/3 of screen height)
+4. Use `PgUp`/`PgDn` to scroll through long content in the details panel
-4. Press `Enter` or `Space` again to collapse the task and hide details panel
+5. Press `Enter` or `Space` again to collapse the task and hide details panel

 ### Debug Logging